svicario/PPresil-BM/README.md

 The code is writte in Python 3.6 and
 requires the following packages available on pypi: xarray, pandas, numpy, rasterio, sklearn, patsy, scipy
-requires the following package avalable on github: linear_model (https://github.com/asherbender/bayesian-linear-model) optionally for the drawing of graph and using this program as a library it requires: seaborn
+requires the following package avalable on github: linear_model (https://github.com/asherbender/bayesian-linear-model) here linear_model.py is already included with change to pass python3

+optionally for the drawing of graph and using this program as a library it requires: seaborn

 ## The annual statistics